 - Contact the Installation Personnel and Administration Center (IPAC) – Coordinate with your Admin office to complete the documented IPAC separation process to ensure you obtain your complete and correct Form DD214.

 - Begin Job Search and Determine Career Path – Explore MyNextMove for Veterans, and attend local hiring events and career fairs.
 Contact your P&PD Advisor for assistance.

 - Pull Your The Verification of Military Experience and Training (VMET) – Click the link to read more about the VMET, DD Form 2586, and how it documents your military career and training.

-- Contact Base Legal to update legal documents to include Will, Power of Attorney, Medical Directives, and receive a legal ethics employment counseling briefing per DODI 1332.35.
+- Contact Base Legal to update legal documents including your Will, Power of Attorney, and Medical Directives, and receive a legal ethics employment counseling briefing per DODI 1332.35.